chrisweb/nextjs_mdx-js-loader_windows_reproduction/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser.

+## reproduction

-If on windows you should see the following error:
+After installing the dependencies and launching the dev server, have a look at your terminal output, (if on windows) you should see the following error:

 ![Error: Only URLs with a scheme in: file, data, and node are supported by the default ESM loader.
 On Windows, absolute paths must be valid file:// URLs.
 Received protocol 'c:'](https://raw.githubusercontent.com/chrisweb/nextjs_mdx-js-loader_windows_reproduction/refs/heads/main/public/problem_windows_screenshot.png)